Rachel Platten: 2017–present: Waves, I Am Rachel Platten and Fight Song (Rachel's Version)

-"Broken Glass", the lead single from her fourth studio album, Waves, was released on August 18, 2017.
-The album was released on October 27, 2017.
-ABC News wrote in a favorable review: "Platten's songs often are cemented by a strong message to believe in one’s self.
+"Broken Glass", the lead single from her second major label album, Waves, was released on August 18, 2017.
+The album was released on October 27, 2017, and debuted at number 73 on the Billboard 200 chart.
+She co-wrote every song on the album.
+ABC News wrote in a favorable review:Platten's songs often are cemented by a strong message to believe in one’s self.
 It may seem cheesy to the cynical listeners, but she always sounds like she believes every word she says.
 You have to give her credit for attempting to turn her art into an inspiring platform.
-Even when she gets a little too over-the-top on the self-referencing 'Good Life,' you can’t help but root for her."
-She co-wrote every song on the album.
-Waves debuted at number 73 on the Billboard 200 chart.

-In 2018, she was the main musical attraction at the Boston Pops Fireworks Spectacular.
-Along with performing her singles "Stand by You", "Better Place", and "Fight Song", she also reminisced about her childhood in Boston.
+Even when she gets a little too over-the-top on the self-referencing 'Good Life,' you can’t help but root for her.In 2018, Platten was the main musical attraction at the Boston Pops Fireworks Spectacular.
+Along with performing her singles "Stand by You", "Better Place", and "Fight Song", Platten also reminisced about her childhood in Boston.
 From May to July 2019, she toured with a capella group Pentatonix as the opening act for their shows in North America.
-She wrote a children's book titled You Belong, named after her 2018 single; the book was released on March 31, 2020.
+On March 31, 2020, Platten released a children's book titled You Belong, named after her 2018 single.
 In 2022, Platten performed "Stand by You" at A Capitol Fourth Independence Day concert in Washington, D.C., which aired on PBS on July 4, 2022.

-In 2023, Rachel Platten released a new song called "Girls", and performed it at the Gracie Awards on May 23, 2024.
-She released a song titled "Bad Thoughts" on April 26, 2024.
-She originally wrote it to help herself get through a panic attack.
+In 2023, Platten released "Girls", a song about her daughters, and performed it at the Gracie Awards on May 23, 2024.
+On April 26, 2024, Platten released "Bad Thoughts", which she wrote to get through a panic attack.
 Her fifth studio album, I Am Rachel Platten, was released by her own label Violet Records on September 4, 2024.

-On August 25, 2025, Platten announced Fight Song (Rachel's Version), a new album including re-recorded versions of "Fight Song", "Stand By You" and other songs from Wildfire.
+On August 25, 2025, Platten announced Fight Song (Rachel's Version), a new album including re-recorded versions of "Fight Song", "Stand By You", and other songs from Wildfire.
 Fight Song (Rachel's Version) was released on September 26, 2025.
 Platten said the re-recording was inspired by Taylor Swift's re-recording project following Swift's masters dispute.

+In 2026, Platten competed in season fourteen of The Masked Singer as the wild card contestant "Pangolin".
+She was eliminated in the semi-finals and did an encore of "Fight Song" after being unmasked.